Video best practices

 If your website embeds videos from third-party platforms like YouTube, Vimeo, or Facebook, Google may index the video both on your web page and on the equivalent page from the third-party hosting site.
 Both versions may appear in video features on Google.

-On your own page where you’ve embedded the third-party player, you should still provide structured data, and you may also include these pages in your video sitemaps.
+For your own page where you’ve embedded the third-party player, we still recommend that you provide structured data, and you may also include these pages in your video sitemaps.
 Check with your video host to ensure they allow Google to fetch your video content file; for example, this is supported by YouTube for public videos.

 Ensure your videos can be indexed